Kusbah/Solution-task/README.md

 ## 📌 Overview

-This is a clean, responsive frontend project built using **React** and **Tailwind CSS**.
-It replicates a designer portfolio-style layout and showcases a collection of modern UI cards with project thumbnails.
-The layout is mobile-friendly and ideal for creative showcases or company profile demos.
+This project was developed as part of an **internship at Solution Company**.
+It is a clean, responsive frontend built using **React** and **Tailwind CSS**.
+The layout replicates a designer portfolio-style interface and showcases a modern UI card gallery with project thumbnails.
+It's ideal for creative showcases or company profile demos.

 > ✅ Ideal for frontend internship challenges, UI showcases, or building out a visual design portfolio.